Data File Uploads

 - Trying to send more than 6 requests per minute will result in the API sending a

-response with the messageToo many files uploaded, this one is ignored
+200response with the messageToo many files uploaded, this one is ignored.

 - Trying to send more than 6 requests per minute will result in the API sending a